NVIDIA/NVFlare/docs/quickstart.rst

 Starting the Application Environment in POC Mode
 ================================================

-Once you are ready to start the FL system, you can run the following commands to start all the participants (overseer, server, and clients).
+Once you are ready to start the FL system, you can run the following commands to start the server and client systems.
 Following that, we will use the admin client to deploy and run an example app.

 .. note::
   Each of the participants will run in a separate terminal or in a terminal multiplexer like screen or tmux.
 Each of these sessions reqiures the NVFlare Python environment, either built into a container as described above, or by running